DewellGuerand/LINMA2471---Project/report/main.typ

 )

 This step size guarantees us to converge in $cal(O)(1\/epsilon^2)$ iterations to obtain an $epsilon$-accuracy solution.
 However, this convergence rate is quite bad.
-Even though this is the best we can theoretically do, we observe that choosing a diminishing step size offers better performances in practice.
+Even though this is the best we can theoretically do, we may want to choose a diminishing step size to, hopefully, obtain better performances in practice.
 Additionally to the constant step size we just presented, we will therefore also implement the following diminishing step size:

 #nonumeq(
   $